Better than Byron

 "I shall send for Maria," she whispered, rustling over to the bell and giving it a decided tug.
 When the maid came in, she said to her, "Maria, Mr. Thurlow must be shown to his room.
 Have all his trunks been taken up?"

 "Yes, Miss Vickers," she bowed with a curious glance at the master.
-Though not very handsome – sometimes, because his features were so exaggerated by emotion, he even looked ugly – he had a certain inborn attraction that pulled not only women but also men to him, and he seemed perfectly unaware of it to boot.
+Though not handsome – sometimes, because his features were so exaggerated by emotion, he even looked ugly – he had a certain inborn attraction that pulled not only women but also men to him, and he seemed perfectly unaware of it to boot.
 It was an aura that was nigh on Byronic.
 What is more, he had a tendency of holding his chin up rather too high, and of continually tightening his lips – whether in displeasure or in rigidity varied with each circumstance.
 Besides that, Margaret perceived no other particularities, and was glad to part with him, as he was beginning to unsettle her immensely.

 Edgar was miserable and he had no way of concealing his misery, for it was plainly stamped across his face like printed words on a page.
 Fury and passion were predominant, and he was as Atlas standing upon a pedestal of worldly shame.
-Margaret was fortunate enough to be gifted with patience and benevolence, and so she could be in the presence of such a one as he without revealing her discomfort, but as for the other teachers of the establishment—let us only say that he was not a very dashing, flattering man, and that if he flattered, it savoured strongly of sarcasm.
+Margaret was fortunate enough to be gifted with patience and benevolence, and so she could be in the presence of such a one without being overwhelmed by her discomfort, but as for the other teachers of the establishment—let us only say that he was not a very dashing, flattering man, and that if he flattered, it savoured strongly of sarcasm.

 As he was making his way towards the stairs the following morning he ran into Miss Vickers, who was just but locking her bedroom door.
 He had a mind to pass her without a word – one of his hermetic habits – but the creak of his boots on the stairs caught the headmistress's attention, and she turned to face him with the startled look of a late-riser; one who had not their wits sharpened as of yet.